Phone-GWP-group

 Enhanced protection during transit/handling

-Foam packaging inserts usually provide much higher levels of protection than expanded Polystyrene.
-They are effective across multiple drops, impacts, or instances of mishandling.
+Foam packaging inserts usually provide much higher levels of protection than expanded polystyrene.
+They are effective across multiple drops, impacts, or mishandling incidents.
 This performance helps to protect items during transit, in turn minimising the amount of (damaged) goods returned and sent to landfill.

-Their properties also allow for using much less material than Polystyrene and being considerably less bulky.
+Their properties also allow for the use of much less material than polystyrene and for being considerably less bulky.
 The result is smaller outer containers, improved transport efficiency, and reduced CO2 emissions.

-This benefit means foam packaging such as Stratocell and Ethafoam has considerably less environmental impact than Polystyrene.
+This benefit means that foam packaging, such as Stratocell and Ethafoam, has a considerably lower environmental impact than polystyrene.

 Foam packaging products